Garden Design Cost

 Supply Cost of Garden Design Work

 Let's look at the supply costs for the jobs discussed in the previous section.
-This, of course, excludes the labour cost.
+This excludes the cost of labour.

-These costs are relevant if you intend to undertake landscaping/garden renovation work DIY:
+These costs are relevant if you intend to undertake landscaping/garden renovation work as a DIY project:

 Job Description Total Cost